theSteveMitchell/after_party/README.md

 ##Usage

-Creating a deploy task is easily done with
+Creating a deploy task is easily done with the generator

 ```console
 rails generate after_party:task task_name [optional_description_of_the_task]
 ```

-This creates a new rake task for you:
+This creates a new rake task for you, that includes a description and timestamp:
 ```console
 create lib/tasks/deployment/20130130215258_task_name.rake
 ```